oualidchouay/alx-zero_day/README.md

 -	How to create a branch
 -	How to merge branches
 -	How to work as collaborators on a project
--	Which files should and which files should not appear in your repo
+-	Which files should and which files should not appear in your

 ### Requirements